 "If financial data is all you measure then that is all your organization will care about.
 Some sort of sustainability audit is a critical 1st step to figure out where you are and then to decide as an organization whether you are going to make progress in improving those things."

 ~President, Gallagher Consulting Group

 Goal 1: Address both short-term and long-term sustainability within financial planning and business management decisions.

-Goal 2: Implement a policy to integrate sustainability into financial planning, investments (i.e. socially responsible investment options), employee saving plans (401k), and business management decisions.
+Goal 2: Implement a plan/policy to integrate sustainability into financial planning, investments (i.e. socially responsible investment options), employee saving plans (401k), and business management decisions.